Australia All Over

 Australia All Over is a long-running Australian weekly Sunday morning radio program produced by the Australian Broadcasting Corporation.

 The show airs each Sunday morning from 5:30 am until 10:00 am on the ABC Local Radio network and has been continuously presented by Ian McNamara since 1985.

 Summary

 The program is known for its rural focus and distinct Australiana content, featuring discussions about Australian history and culture.

 The show relies heavily on everyday listeners phoning in to have an impromptu conversation with "Macca" to discuss various items of interest to the program's listeners.
 Each phone call begins with McNamara saying: "G'day, this is Macca...?" or "Australia All Over, hello?".

-The program also regularly features Australia music, bush poetry, book readings, bird calls, interviews with special guests and the "Why I live where I live" segment when McNamara reads aloud a letter sent in by a listener describing why they have chosen to live in a specific part of Australia; 250 contributions to the segment were compiled into a book which was published in 2005.
+The program also regularly features Australian music, bush poetry, book readings, bird calls, interviews with special guests and the "Why I live where I live" segment when McNamara reads aloud a letter sent in by a listener describing why they have chosen to live in a specific part of Australia; 250 contributions to the segment were compiled into a book which was published in 2005.

 Australia All Over is also known for its theme song, "Macca on a Sunday morning", performed by Drew Forsythe.